cfisch3r/cfisch3r.github.io/_posts/2024-11-18-quality-storming-a-risk-based approach.md

 The **conventional Quality Storming** begins its journey with a quality model.
 It is focused on the problem we aim to solve with the software product.
 Therefore a strong involvement of the stakeholder is crucial to its success.

 On the flip side, the **risk based Quality Storming** starts with a model of stereotypical risks.
 It utilizes the existing product architecture, which calls for a strong involvement of the development team.
-Both approaches offer unique perspectives on our software product's quality scenarios.

-So, why choose one over the other when we can harness the power of both?
-I propose that we combine both methods to gain a holistic, 360-degree view of our quality requirements.
+Both approaches offer different perspectives on our software product's quality scenarios.
+So, I like to combine both methods to gain a holistic, 360-degree view of our quality requirements.